tetrix1993/hikarinoakariost_url_retrieval/README.md

 # Hikarinoakariost URL Retrieval

 ## Introduction
-Hikarinoakariost URL Retrieval is a simple command line program to read the [website](https://hikarinoakariost.info/), written specifically to bypass the 3-seconds wait to access the download link.
+Hikarinoakariost URL Retrieval is a simple command line program to read the [Hikarinoakariost website](https://hikarinoakariost.info/), written specifically to bypass the 3-seconds wait to access the download link.
 The program is written in Python 3.

 ## Setting Up
 1. Download and install the latest version of Python (3.7.4).